Abdessamad139/UGPFM/README.md

 If you use these data or the framework, please cite us:

 ```
-Chanaa, A., Faddouli, N.E., An Analysis of learners’ affective and cognitive traits in Context-Aware Recommender Systems (CARS) using feature interactions and Factorization Machines (FMs),Journal  of  King  Saud  University  -  Computer  and  Information  Sciences  (2021),  doi: https://doi.org/10.1016/j.jksuci.2021.06.008
+Abdessamad Chanaa, Nour-eddine El Faddouli, An Analysis of learners’ affective and cognitive traits in Context-Aware Recommender Systems (CARS) using feature interactions and Factorization Machines (FMs), Journal of King Saud University - Computer and Information Sciences, 2021, ISSN 1319-1578, https://doi.org/10.1016/j.jksuci.2021.06.008.
 ```